 If you want to build wealth, be successful, or get ahead in life, you’re going to have to get used to uncertainty or discomfort.
 This can mean investing in a property, studying to further your education or taking a chance on a new role and quitting the steady pay check.

 You don’t have a goal.

-If you want to be successful, you have to love what you do and know where you want to be in 3, 5 and ten years.
+If you want to be successful, you have to love what you do and know where you want to be in three, five and ten years.

-Too many people make the mistake of chasing someone else’s dream, or staying in a role that the ‘believe’ will bring them success.
-It is only a matter of time before you will become dissatisfied, and your performance and compensation will reflect it.
-You simply won’t have the passion that is necessary for success to happen.
+Too many people make the mistake of chasing someone else’s dream or staying in a role they believe will bring them success.
+Eventually.
+One day.
+Maybe.
+It’s only a matter of time before you become dissatisfied and, bad news, your performance and compensation will reflect likely it.